Center for Innovation & Entrepreneurship Events & Competitions

 Launch Champlain Competition

 Champlain College students with a business OR business idea (operating business is not necessary) may enter the Launch Champlain competition and present their business idea to a panel of judges.
 The winner(s) receive the opportunity to represent Champlain in the Generator and LaunchVT Jump/Start program, as well as cash prizes (up to $1,500).

 Why compete in Launch Champlain?

-In addition to receiving financial support (with $3,000 in prize money available at this event), it's a great way to sharpen your idea, and to learn how to pitch it effectively in order to raise capital and attract both talent and supporters.
+In addition to receiving financial support (with $3,000 in prize money available at this event), it's a great way to sharpen your idea and learn how to pitch it effectively in order to raise capital and attract both talent and supporters.
 Mentoring is provided throughout the entire process.